sksauravsam/RegistrationApp/README.md

 *After submitting the user details it will updated in mysql database.

 *Create a database named "mydatabase" and inside it name a "users" table.
-(columns in the tables are-: id , username, password, name, mobile no., date of birth, address.)
+(Rows in the tables are-: id , username, password, name, mobile no., date of birth, address.)

 *Run "http://localhost:8080/login" for the login page.